 Extension Risk Management Education (ERME) is delivered through four regional centers that provide grant funding and leadership within their regions.
 The mission of the national program is educating America’s farmers and ranchers to manage the unique risks of producing food for the world’s table.

-ERME has funded innovative educational projects that have generated tangible results for agricultural producers in all 50 states.
-Priorities of the program include commitments to funding results, providing transparent accountability, and encouraging collaboration.
-The accomplishments of all funded projects are available for public viewing on the ERME website: www.extensionrme.org/ProjectSearch
+ERME has funded innovative education projects that have generated tangible results for agricultural producers in 56 US states and territories.
+Beginning in 2020, the Centers initiated a new funding opportunity for the delivery of risk management education to agricultural producers underserved by the Federal crop insurance program.
+Priorities for both of these programs include commitments to funding results, providing transparent accountability, and encouraging collaboration.
+The accomplishments of all funded projects are available for public viewing on the ERME website: http://extensionrme.org

 Each spring the Northeast Center hosts a national conference for educators, which is sponsored by the Extension Risk Management Education Program.
 The conference brings together public and private sector educators and other agricultural professionals, from all four regions, to share ongoing and emerging successful risk management education, including education geared specifically toward women in agriculture.